rockthethird/Bible-Study/John/John 12.md

 |Ps.
 118:22, 25; Zach.
 9:9; Isaiah 40; Heb.
 2:14-15|
 ||

 #### II.
-What Christ Must Do To Rescue us From Darkness vv.27-50 (April 2, 2023)
+What Christ Must Do To Rescue us From Darkness vv.27-50

 _6 intentions of the cross that Christ must accomplish to bring us to the light:_

-1. Christ Must Prioritize God's Glory - vv.27-30
+1. Christ Must Prioritize God's Glory - vv.27-30 (March 12, 2023)

 1. Christ Must Defeat Evil Forces - v.31

-1. Christ Must Call Sinners Effectually - v.32
+1. Christ Must Call Sinners Effectually - v.32 (March 19, 2023)

     - Draw is very important to properly define and clearly observe the context of v.20